jarrett-markman/tennis_scoring_analysis/README.md

 [Sim code here](sim_code.py)

-**The sim I have created takes into account:**
+**The simulation I have created takes into account:**
 - The probability a serve is made.
 - The probability the server wins the point.
 - The probability the returner wins the point.
 - After a serve is made, each point is "simulated" with a while loop that iterates until the server or returner probability returns **True** (wins the point).

 **Additionally, this simulation assumes:**
-- Each point is i.i.d (independent, identically, distributed)
+- Each point is i.i.d (independent, identically, distributed).
-- Player ability is independent of pressure
+- Player ability is independent of pressure.
-- Player distribution is approximately normal if they have $>= 1000$ service points
+- Player distribution is approximately normal if they have $>= 1000$ service points.
-- All matchups played are appx. normal
+- All matches played are based on the players "normal" serve/return ability.
-- All surfaces are independent of each tournament they are played on (e.g. U.S. Open hard court versus Australian Open hard court is negligible)
+- All surfaces are independent of each tournament they are played on (e.g. U.S. Open hard court versus Australian Open hard court is negligible).
-- Player ability is independent of "form"
+- Player ability is independent of "form".

 ## Results